 Close the project

 Completing a project sounds like music to the ears of project management practitioners.
 But they should never rest on their laurels.
-There are much to learn from each project that can help them perform better on the next one.
+There is much to learn from each project that can help them perform better on the next one.

-- Congratulate team for job well done
+- Congratulate team for a job well done

-- Conduct honest and comprehensive post-mortem
+- Conduct an honest and comprehensive post-mortem

 - Provide actionable insight and proactive recommendations moving forward